alshedivat/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Research Associate in [Brent Richards](https://www.mcgill.ca/genepi/)' Lab at the Lady Davis Instute & McGill University.
-Prior to joining the lab, I completed Ph.D. in Bioinformatics advised by [Guillaume Lettre](http://www.mhi-humangenetics.org/fr/membres/).
+I am a Research Associate in [Brent Richards](https://www.mcgill.ca/genepi/)' Lab at the Lady Davis Instute & McGill University.
+Prior to joining the lab, I completed my Ph.D. in Bioinformatics under the the supervision of [Guillaume Lettre](http://www.mhi-humangenetics.org/fr/membres/).

 As a statistical geneticist, my research focuses on analyses to identify the genetic determinants of common, aging-related endocrine diseases.
 In my thesis project, I integrated multiple omics datasets to uncover severity modifiers of sickle cell disease.